-- The Town's assets and deferred outflows of resources exceeded its liabilities by \$18.4 million (net position) at year end. - As required by GASB Statement #68, in 2017 the Town recognized their total net pension liability of \$2.4 million along with net deferred outflows and inflows related to pensions of \$449,000. - The Town implemented GASB 74.
-Additional elements to the fiduciary financial statements have been added as well as footnote disclosure and required supplementary information. - The Town's total OPEB obligation at year end totaled \$3.8 million.
-Approximately \$1.1 million has been set aside in and OPEB trust to meet this obligation.
-In 2017 the Town contributed \$150,000 to this fund. - The Town's long-term debt totaled \$3.0 million at year end.
+- The Town's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources by \$18.0 million (net position) at year end. - As required by GASB Statement #68, in 2019 the Town recognized their total net pension liability of \$2.4 million along with net deferred outflows and inflows related to pensions of \$564,000. - The Town's total OPEB obligation at year end totaled \$2.9 million.
+Approximately \$1.5 million has been set aside in a OPEB trust to meet this obligation.
+In 2019 the Town contributed \$166,000 to this fund. - The Town's long-term debt totaled \$1.8 million at year end.